p8e8e8r/GEN711-Vanechanos/README.md

 ## Background

-discussion

-### even smaller heading

-The project was focused on determining how bacterial species differ between mudflats and oyster beds, such
+  The project was focused on determining how bacterial species differ between mudflats and oyster beds, such that samples of the data were taken from the Great Bay where the benthic bacterial diversity was examined in both mudflats and Oyster beds.
+Due to limited coast line, this region holds great importance to the State of New Hampshire and such attempts to understand how the habitat itself has an effect on the bacterial community can potentially lead to more efficient practices in aquaculture.

-author et al 2019 assembled the genome of --- we compared

 ## Methods
 A Conda Environment was first loaded through the following commands along with wget